 Once upon a time, your enterprise ran solely on legacy, on-premise software.
 Next came the growth of cloud computing.
 Nowadays, you probably have some combination of both.
-But your on-premise and cloud applications must work together efficiently, and it does so through application integration.
+But your on-premise and cloud applications must work together efficiently, and they do so through using the best integration software.

 So, why application integration, exactly?
 The short answer is that connected systems are critical to delivering a comprehensive view of regular business workflows, the ones that require multiple technology interventions and drive revenue.

-Most applications, designed at various times and by all variety of vendors, do not inherently talk to each other and require additional technology to enable that communication.
-And it’s integration technology that connects SaaS and on-premise apps, opens communication mechanisms, and eliminates the data silos that slow business processes.
+Most applications, designed at various times and by a variety of vendors, do not inherently talk to each other and require additional technology to enable that communication.
+And it’s integration technology that connects SaaS and on-premise apps with your enterprise architecture open communication mechanisms and eliminate the data silos that slow business processes.

 Think about all the applications you use in your organization that could use some integration.
 These include Salesforce, NetSuite, SugarCRM, Magento, and even HR, supply chain management (SCM), and warehouse management (WMS) systems.

 Modern application integration connectors take your data and transform it into a format that’s compatible with your IT architecture and streamlining the process.
 An integrated business network, for example, would take an order from your e-commerce gateway, verify the data, transform it into a format compatible with your back-end ERP for processing, connect to your EDI system for logistics and delivery, move it on to the finance system for payment and invoicing, and then sync all the customer order info seamlessly into your CRM.

 Pretty cool, huh?
 It’s a process that is intuitive and tailored to your specific business needs, and it’s why there’s a high demand for application integration today.
 The benefits of application integration run deep, and include: